-The European Intentional Communities Day originated from an idea of a member at the members' meeting the Dutch Landelijke Vereniging Centraal Wonen (LVCW).
+The European Intentional Communities Day originated from an idea of a member at the members' meeting of the (Vereniging Gemeenschappelijk Wonen - previously known as LVCW).

-Because it had to be an open day for all kinds of intentional communities, the LVCW contacted her sister organisation the Landelijke Vereniging Gemeenschappelijk Wonen van Ouderen (LVGO) in order to organize this yearly day together.
+Because it had to be an open day for all kinds of intentional communities, the Vereniging Gemeenschappelijk Wonen contacted her sister organisation the Landelijke Vereniging Gemeenschappelijk Wonen van Ouderen (LVGO) in order to organize this yearly day together.

 The first eerste Intentional Communities Day was organized on Saturday 16 May 2009.